 In 2010, American Express founded Small Business Saturday to help businesses with their most pressing need — getting more customers.
 The day encourages people to shop at small businesses on the Saturday after Thanksgiving.

-The single day has grown into a powerful movement, and more people are taking part than ever before.
-This year, the big day is Nov 24th.
+The single-day has grown into a powerful movement, and more people are taking part than ever before.
+This year, in 2021, the big day is Nov 27th.

 How to Be Ready for Small Business Saturday

 Don’t miss out on this important opportunity for your small business!
-Here’s how to make sure you’re ready to rock the sixth annual Small Business Saturday on November 24th.
+Here’s how to make sure you’re ready to rock the 10th annual Small Business Saturday on November 27th.

 Prep Your Staff and Premises

 Do you have the manpower to handle the influx of traffic Small Business Saturday will bring through your door?
 Bulk up your staffing schedule for the day with seasonal employees, but schedule veteran team members too—they’re more prepared to answer customer questions and troubleshoot issues.
 Brief staff members on what to expect, how to handle common requests and problems, and any special offers.
 Emphasize the importance of great customer service even on what may be a hectic day.